-37. The code states that where a local authority invests, or plans to invest, for periods longer than 364 days an upper limit will be set for each forward financial year.
+38. The code states that where a local authority invests, or plans to invest, for periods longer than 364 days an upper limit will be set for each forward financial year.
 The purpose of this indicator is for a local authority to contain its exposure to the possibility of loss that may arise as a result of its having to seek early repayment or redemption of principal sums invested.
 This is one of the freedoms offered to local authorities by the new regime.
 In a volatile market and partly to offset the problems that can be caused by the high ratio of fixed rate debt to variable rate investments it proposed that the following limits are again set for sums invested for maturity in future years as follows:

-To mature within: % of portfolio Year 1 365 days to 1 year 364 days £10m 10% (approx) Year 2 2 years to 2 years 364 days £5m 5% (approx) Year 3 3 years to 3 years 364 days £5m 5% (approx)
+To mature % of portfolio Year 1 365 days to 1 year 364 days £10m 10% (approx) Year 2 2 years to 2 years 364 days £5m 5% (approx) Year 3 3 years to 3 years 364 days £5m 5% (approx)

-38. The actual amounts invested for these longer periods will be determined as part of the ongoing management of the investment of the council's general balances, and will depend on the rates on offer at the time, and any funds that may be held in future and earmarked for a particular purpose, such as PFI receipts.
-At present long and short term rates are very close together.
+39. The actual amounts invested for these longer periods will be determined as part of the ongoing management of the investment of the council's general balances, and will depend on the rates on offer at the time, and any funds that may be held in future and earmarked for a particular purpose, such as PFI receipts.
+At present rates for periods of 1 to 4 years are around 0.50% higher than base rate.
 It should be noted that these limits apply only to the investments managed internally, the external cash managers use longer dated instruments that are limited by the management agreement.